-The term 'Digital Library' is currently used to refer to systems that are very heterogeneous in scope and yield very different functionality.
-These systems span from digital object and metadata repositories, reference-linking systems, archives, and content administration systems (mainly developed by industry), to complex systems that integrate advanced digital library services (mainly developed in research environments).
-This "overload" of the term 'Digital Library' is a consequence of the fact that there is not yet an agreement on what Digital Libraries are and what functionality is associated with them.
-This results in lack of interoperability and reuse of both contents and technologies.
+The term 'Digital Library' is currently used to refer to systems that are heterogeneous in scope and yield very different functionality.
+These systems range from digital object and metadata repositories, reference-linking systems, archives, and content administration systems (mainly developed by industry) to complex systems that integrate advanced digital library services (mainly developed in research environments).
+This 'overloading' of the term 'Digital Library' is a consequence of the fact that as yet there is no agreement on what Digital Libraries are and what functionality is associated with them.
+This results in a lack of interoperability and reuse of both content and technologies.
 This document attempts to put some order in the field for the benefit of its future advancement.

-I.1.1 What is a Manifesto
+I.1.1 What is a Manifesto?

-According to the Merriam-Webster Dictionary, a manifesto is "a written statement declaring publicly the intentions, motives, or views of its issuer".
-Similarly, according to Wikipedia, a manifesto is "a public declaration of principles and intentions".
-The 'Declaration of the Rights of Man and the Citizen' in France in 1789 and the 'Declaration of Independence' in the US in 1776 are two well-known manifestos that have set the stage for the establishment of two major countries and have had major influence on the recent history of the world.
-The production of manifestos in subsequent centuries in fact increased; 'The Communist Manifesto', issued by K. Marx and F. Engels in 1848, and the 'The Russell-Einstein Manifesto', issued B. Russell and A. Einstein in 1955 to confront the development of weapons of mass destruction, are some of the most famous examples.
+According to the Merriam-Webster Dictionary, a manifesto is 'a written statement declaring publicly the intentions, motives, or views of its issuer'.
+Similarly, according to Wikipedia, a manifesto is 'a public declaration of principles and intentions'.
+The Declaration of the Rights of Man and the Citizen in France in 1789 and the Declaration of Independence in the US in 1776 are two well-known manifestos that have set the stage for the establishment of two major countries and have had a major influence on the recent history of the world.
+The production of manifestos in subsequent centuries has in fact increased: The Communist Manifesto, issued by K. Marx and F. Engels in 1848, and the The Russell-Einstein Manifesto, issued by B. Russell and A. Einstein in 1955 to confront the development of weapons of mass destruction, are some of the most famous examples.

-Of smaller scope and within the realm of science, there have been several manifestos as well, which have tried to draw the course for the development of particular research areas.
-These took more the form of declarations of axioms capturing the strategic ideas of a group of people with respect to a certain topic or field.
+Of smaller scope and within the realm of science, there have also been several manifestos, which have tried to provide direction for the development of particular research areas.
+These have taken more the form of declarations of axioms capturing the strategic ideas of a group of people with respect to a certain topic or field.
 Examples include the following:

-- 'The Third Manifesto', from the book 'Databases, Types, and the Relational Model: The Third Manifesto' by H. Darwen and C. J. Date, Addison-Wesley, 2007, which proposes new foundations for future database systems1. - 'The Object-Oriented Database System Manifesto', which describes the main features and characteristics that a system must have to qualify as an object-oriented database system, touching up on mandatory, optional, and even open points where the designer can make several choices2. - 'The Manifesto for Agile Software Development', which attempts to discover better ways of developing software by putting emphasis on different items than traditionally, e.g., individuals and interactions instead of processes and tools, working software instead of comprehensive documentation, and others3. - 'The GNU Manifesto', by Richard Stallman, which uses as an axiom the idea that "... the golden rule requires that if I like a program I must share it with other people who like it" to produce a complete Unix-compatible software system freely available to everyone who want to use it4.
+- The Third Manifesto, from the book 'Databases, Types, and the Relational Model: The Third Manifesto' by H. Darwen and C.J.
+Date, Addison-Wesley, 2007, which proposes new foundations for future database systems.1 - The Object-Oriented Database System Manifesto, which describes the main features and characteristics that a system must have to qualify as an object-oriented database system, touching upon mandatory, optional and even open points where the designer can make several choices 2 - The Manifesto for Agile Software Development, which attempts to discover better ways of developing software by putting emphasis on different items from the traditional ones, e.g. individuals and interactions instead of processes and tools, working software instead of comprehensive documentation, and others.3 - The GNU Manifesto, by Richard Stallman, which uses as an axiom the idea that '... the golden rule requires that if I like a program I must share it with other people who like it' to produce a complete Unix-compatible software system freely available to everyone who wants to use it.4